ryanmcafee/flavorize/docs/providers/Azure.md

 az account set --subscription="${Get-ChildItem -Path Env:SUBSCRIPTION_ID}"
 ```

-Now that is completed you will need to set "arm_subscription_id" in terraform.tfvars to the value obtained from above.
+Now that is completed you will need to set "arm_subscription_id" in customizations/terraform.tfvars to the value obtained from above.
 Make sure you set "arm_subscription_id" to the same value of the SUBSCRIPTION_ID environment variable you set above.

 Now that you have set the subscription id, the next step involves creating an Azure Service principal.